liangxiao1/report_view/README.md

 #pip install flask-bootstrap
 #pip install flask_sqlalchemy
 #pip install sqlalchemy
-#./initdb.py # do not do it if you already do it
 #python manager.py runserver -h 0.0.0.0 -p 8001
 ```
 You can http://IP:8001/initdb for init new db.